Tom's Guide Verdict

 PureVPN's Android VPN now boasts a kill switch, which we were unable to find our last review.
 Good stuff.
 However, there are also no autoconnect features, which are fairly common on mobile clients.

 The iPhone VPN is a little different in layout, but overall it's much the same product and fits nicely in with the rest of the PureVPN app family.
 There are a few differences in functionality, though.

-The iPhone VPN allows you to autoconnect when you visit specific websites – not specific networks, though – and will reconnect itself should the connection drop out.
-However, you won't be getting split tunneling on iOS.(opens in new tab)
+On iOS you can autoconnect when you visit specific websites – not specific networks, though – and will reconnect itself should the connection drop out.
+However, you won't be getting split tunneling on iOS.

 What customer support does PureVPN offer?